Steinberg slices and group-valued moment maps: The relative compactification of

 The regular locus

 is a smooth open subset of $\immub$ because the differentials $df_1,\ldots,df_l$ are linearly independent at every point of $G^\text{r}$ \cite[Theorem 1.5]{ste:65}.
 Moreover, the complement of $\immub^\text{r}$ in $\Delta$ has codimension at least two \cite[Theorem 1.3]{ste:65}.
-It follows that $\immub$ has no singularities in codimension one, so by Serre's criterion it is normal. \end{proof}
+Since $\immub$ is a Cohen--Macaulay variety with no singularities in codimension one, by Serre's criterion it is normal. \end{proof}

 \begin{lemma} The fibers of $\mubar$ are connected. \end{lemma} \begin{proof} A general fiber of $\mubar$ is the closure in $\DGlog$ of a general fiber of $\mu$, which is connected by Lemma \ref{connex}.
-Moreover, $\mubar$ is proper and by Lemma \ref{normality} its image is normal.
-Therefore, by Zariski's main theorem, all the fibers of $\mubar$ are connected. \end{proof}
+Since $\mubar$ is proper, by Stein factorization it decomposes as a composition